junxit/us-congress-bills-113/metadata.md

 - 2014-02-28 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 899.
 - 2014-02-28 — The Speaker designated the Honorable Randy Hultgren to act as Chairman of the Committee.
 - 2014-02-28 — The previous question was ordered pursuant to the rule. (consideration: CR H2083)
+- 2014-03-04 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.